Bayan Islamic Graduate School: Accreditation

-As of fall 2020, Bayan's degree programs are being offered in partnership with the world-renowned Chicago Theological Seminary (CTS), one of the earliest Chicago seminaries.
+As of fall 2020, Bayan's degree programs are being offered in partnership with the Chicago Theological Seminary (CTS), founded in 1855.
 Degree programs at CTS are accredited by the Association of Theological Schools (ATS) as well as the Higher Learning Commission (HLC) of the state of Illinois.
 CTS, founded in 1855, is affiliated with the United Church of Christ (UCC).

 Bayan's programs constitute “concentrations” within established accredited degree programs of the host institution.
 The majority of program requirements are fulfilled by enrolling in courses provided by Bayan.
 In due course, Bayan intends to apply for independent accreditation with the appropriate regional bodies.

 Bayan initially operated beginning in Fall 2011 as a division of the Claremont School of Theology (CST), which is accredited by the Western Association of Schools and Colleges (WASC) and the Association of Theological Schools (ATS).
 CST, founded in 1885, is affiliated with the United Methodist Church (UMC).
 CST's leadership took the pioneering step of incubating Bayan as one of the first Muslim American theological schools, with the purpose of enabling authentic Islamic education and leadership development, and sincere interreligious learning among students of various faith backgrounds.
 Bayan's academic partnership with CST will conclude in June 2021, with the graduation of Bayan students completing programs they began at CST.

 Graduate degree programs

-As of 2022, Bayan offers five degree programs.
+As of 2024, Bayan offers six degree programs.